 The documentation of ischaemia using functional testing is recommended in patients with suspected SCAD before elective invasive procedures, preferably using non-invasive testing before invasive angiography.
 Although several tests can be used, it is important to avoid unnecessary diagnostic steps.
-The current evidence supporting the use of various tests for the detection of CAD is based on meta-analyses and multicentre studies, and using only anatomical evaluation of invasive coronary angiography as the reference standard.47 The risks of exercise, pharmacological stressors, contrast agents, invasive procedures, and cumulative ionizing radiation must be weighed against the risk of disease or delayed diagnosis.48 during exercise or pharmacological stress.
+The current evidence supporting the use of various tests for the detection of CAD is based on meta-analyses and multicentre studies, and using only anatomical evaluation of invasive coronary angiography as the reference standard.
+The risks of exercise, pharmacological stressors, contrast agents, invasive procedures, and cumulative ionizing radiation must be weighed against the risk of disease or delayed diagnosis.

+Multi-detector computed tomography (MDCT) can detect coronary atherosclerosis and stenoses and is reliable for ruling out significant CAD in patients with low-to-moderate probability of CAD.
+The tests for detection of ischaemia are based on either reduction of perfusion or induction of ischaemic wall motion abnormalities during exercise or pharmacological stress.
 The best-established stress imaging techniques are echocardiography and perfusion scintigraphy.
 Both may be used in combination with exercise stress or pharmacological stress.
 Newer stress imaging techniques also include stress magnetic resonance imaging (MRI), positron emission tomography (PET), and combined approaches.
 The term 'hybrid imaging' refers to imaging systems in which two modalities [MDCT and PET; MDCT and single photon emission computed tomography (SPECT)] are combined in the same scanner, allowing both studies to be performed in a single imaging session.
-Ischaemia imaging has been regarded the most appropriate in patients with intermediate pre-test probability (15-85%) of significant CAD,47 while in asymptomatic patients or in those with low or high pre-test probability, the tests are generally not recommended.
-More detailed information about the imaging tests in the detection of CAD are available in the ESC Guidelines on the management of SCAD47 and in the Web addenda.
+Ischaemia imaging has been regarded the most appropriate in patients with intermediate pre-test probability (15-85%) of significant CAD, 47 while in asymptomatic patients or in those with low or high pre-test probability, the tests are generally not recommended.
+More detailed information about the imaging tests in the detection of CAD are available in the ESC Guidelines on the management of SCAD and in the Web addenda.